irrdnet/irrd/docs/admins/availability-and-migration.rst

 is never meant to be promoted to an active instance, and instances may be run by entirely different organisations for different reasons.
-There are a number of important special circumstances when using exports and NRTM for migrations or availability, which are detailed below.
+There are a number of important special circumstances when using exports and NRTMv3 for migrations or availability, which are detailed below.

 Note that an active IRRd instance for one IRR registry may simultaneously be a regular mirror for other registries.